ServerContainers/netatalk/README.md

-# deprecation warning
+# Info

-_Note: This Repository is deprecated since apple announced to no longer use the afp protocol and instead switched to smb.
-But you might still want to use this repository with old MacOS X versions._

-_If you are looking for a TimeMachine Container take a look at my SAMBA Container which should be a better choice: https://github.com/ServerContainers/samba_
+this repository was deprecated in the past.
+I reenabled it because samba has some troubles with timemachine backups.
+So for TimeMachine I can recommend using this container.
+If you want simple filesharing I'd recommend samba, webdav or other stuff.
+Apple themself announced to deprecate afp over samba.

 # netatalk
-netatalk - freshly complied from official stable releases on debian:jessie
+netatalk - freshly complied from official stable releases on debian:stretch

 # Source Code
 Check the following link for a new version: https://sourceforge.net/projects/netatalk/files/netatalk